 Determined to not let the high adrenaline disappear and head straight home, Laura and I stayed on to explore further a field.

-But first feasted on the most delicious and gigantic lamb piled high with mast potatoes and some greens.
+But first feasted on the most delicious and gigantic lamb piled high with mash potatoes and some greens.
 With bellies full of hearty food we drove clockwise through the Ring of Kerry to avoid the touristy coach route.

 Despite the grey skies we explored Ross Castle.